 2. It’s the smallest painting in his oeuvre

 One of the most remarkable facts about The Lacemaker by Johannes Vermeer is that it’s the smallest painting in his entire oeuvre.

 Granted, he was a slow painter meaning he only created a few works every year, but all his other works were relatively bigger than this delicate piece of art.

 This oil on canvas painting has dimensions of 24.5 × 21 centimeters (9.6 × 8.3 inches).

 3. The lacemaker is set against a light background

-Vermeer purposely didn’t include aditional elements in the painting except for some things in the foreground, and painted the giorls working on her laces against a ligh background.
+Vermeer purposely didn’t include additional elements in the painting except for some things in the foreground and painted the girl working on her laces against a light background.

 The reason he did so was to eliminate distractions as much as possible and to emphasize the work conducted by the girl.
 In that sense, it’s also one of his most abstract paintings as the focus is completely diverted to the art of lacemaking.

 4. The Bible can be seen in the foreground